Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_link_ip_to_vrack/guide.en-au.md

 ## Instructions

-1. Log in to your [OVHcloud Control Panel](/links/manager)
+1. Log in to your [OVHcloud Control Panel](/links/manager).
-2. Display the VCD organization information from the `Managed VCD`{.action} menu in the left-hand column, then select your organization.
+2. Click `Hosted Private Cloud`{.action} at the top of the page, expand the `Managed VCD`{.action} menu in the left-hand column, and select your organization.

 ![Managed VCD organization](images/01-vcd-link-ip-vrack.png){.thumbnail .w-640}